oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :gear: The Project Automation Workflow

 As was previously mentioned, project automation workflow is based on [Make GNU](https://www.gnu.org/software/make/).
-The core of this The Makefile is a core of this workflow - is are just rules that form a chain of a high abstraction level and connect all the processes inside the project together.
+The core of Make GNU is a Makefile.
+It contains the set of CLI rules so-called `make` commands written with C. These commands form a chain of a high abstraction level and connect all the processes inside the project together.
+Below, you can find a table of all the `make` commands implemented in this project.

 #### All `make` commands: